DanielAdeyemi/Epicodus_Project8/README.md

 * At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the Bakery.Tests folder).

 ####  🖥️ View website:
 *GitHub page is not available for this project.
-To view functionality you need to run `dotnet run` from **Bakery** folder and pass requested information.*
+To view functionality you need to run `dotnet run` from **Bakery** folder.
+After that you will see `http://localhost:5000`, click on that link and it will open web appliction in your default browser.
+In order to exit from local host use **Ctrl+C** command.*

 ## 🛠️ *Technologies used:*
 * C# 9
 * .NET Core v5.0
 * ASP.NET MVC
+* Razor View Egine
+* RESTful Routing, CRUD & HTTP
+* CSHTML
 * Bootstrap v.4.6.x
 * MSTest
 * REPL
 * Git and GitHub

 ## 🐛 *Known bugs:*
-This project was used to practice TDD in C# with MSTest and only can be executed in a terminal.
+This project was used to practice building web applications with ASP.NET MVC and Razor.
+Application doesn't use any database, so all data will be deleted as soon as app is closed.

 ## 🌟 *Improvement opportunities:*
-* add error handling for more detailed message what went wrong
+* add more style to the pages
-* use more abstractions
+* use more routes to navigate between data within order/ vendor

 ## 📬 Contact Information
 #### For any questions *[email author](mailto:adeyemidany+github@gmail.com?subject=[GitHub])*